Workflow Part 3 – Action Types

 In part 1 of this series we focused on the basics of workflow and how to get started creating simple workflows.
 In part 2 of this series we focused on Follow-Up Actions, Assign/Complete Actions, Multi-Condition Triggers and Advanced User/Team Assignments.
 In Workflow Part 3 we will focus on the Action Types that are available in the User Buttons, Follow-Up Actions, Assignment Actions and Completion Actions areas.

-The Record Variable Update action updates a variable in the current Record.
+The Record Field Update action updates a variable in the current Record.
 The Document Variable Update action updates a variable in the current Document (which can have its own data values / fields).
-Other than that they do the same thing.
+Other than that, they do the same thing.

 This is used for scenarios like status field updates and date/time logging.
 However, the uses are almost endless.
 Any time you need to set a variable in the Record you can use this action type.
 When you select Record/Document Variable Update as the action type the screen will refresh and you are given a few options to configure to perform this action.

-REMEMBER: You do not need to have a defined field at the Record Type in order to set a field’s value.
+REMEMBER: You do not need to have a defined field in the Record Type in order to set a field’s value.
 Each Record has an unlimited number of fields it can have and whether it is defined at the Record Type level is not important.
 This means you can tag tracking information into any Record regardless of its Record Type.
-Since most users only see what is “defined” they will not be able to see this tracking information but it will be searchable !
+Since most users only see what is “defined” they will not be able to see this tracking information, but it will be searchable!

-The Value option allows you specify what value to assign to the field you named previously.
-You can enter any value you would like or you can use the Down Arrow to select a predefined variable.
+The “Field Value” field allows you specify what value to assign to the field you named previously.
+You can enter any value you would like, or you can use the Variables icon to select a predefined variable.
 There are several variables available along with the top one in the list which is “Delete Variable from the Record.”
 This option will actually remove the field completely instead of updating it.

 The Send Email action will send an email as part of the work item action.
 When selecting this action you really only have one option to Edit the email.
 Clicking this option will open the email editor.

-When selecting the From, To, CC and BCC fields you can use defined variables by using the Right Arrow on the right of the fields.
-Or you can simply type in the value you desire.
+When selecting the From, To, CC and BCC fields you can use defined variables or you can simply type in the value you desire.
 A common use is the “Assigned Users’ Email Addresses” option that addresses the email to the users who are currently assigned.
 Another use may be to enter a field name and read an email address from the Record data by using brackets around the value – such as “[EMAILTO]” as a value.

-The Merge Document option allows you to have document templates merged into documents during workflow.
-In order to enable this you must have used the Word Add-In to create and save at least one template to the server.
-The Add-In allows you to create a Word document that has placeholders in it for data to be merged into.
+The Merge Document Template option allows you to have document templates merged into documents during workflow.
+In order to enable this, you must have created and saved at least one template to the server.
+You can use Word, PDF, or even Excel as templates The Word Add-In allows you to create a Word document that has placeholders in it for data to be merged into.
 Examples of this could be customer receipts for service, invoices, thank you letters, denial letters, employee benefit statements and more.
-We will be doing a write up on the Word Add-In at a later time.
-When that is done I will come back and link this article to it.
+You can refer to the Document Merge Templates article for more details.